 Since hormones are out of whack, PCOS is also tied to insulin resistance, which forces the pancreas to make more.
-This overdrive causes an increase in blood sugar levels, which in turn can lead to the development of Type 2 diabetes.
+This overdrive causes an increase in blood sugar levels, which in turn can lead to the development of type 2 diabetes.
 Knowing that, doctors often prescribe Metformin, a diabetes medication that works to control blood sugar levels.
 Again, addressing the issue, but not the root cause.

 No wonder so many women with PCOS feel hopeless.
 But according to experts who take a holistic approach to treatment, there are natural ways to soothe unpleasant symptoms and help regulate hormones.
-It’s best to discuss options with a medical professional before embarking on a curse of action since fully treating the condition requires a careful, integrative treatment plan that may include medications as well as changes to lifestyle habits.
+It’s best to discuss options with a medical professional before embarking on a course of action since fully treating the condition requires a careful, integrative treatment plan that may include medications as well as changes to lifestyle habits.

 Balancing blood sugar levels is fundamental to treating PCOS, so assessing your diet is essential.
-Functional nutrition and women's hormone expert Alisa Vitti, author of WomanCode and In the FLO and the founder/CEO of FLOliving.com, says it’s important not to start your day off on the wrong foot with an imbalanced breakfast, whether that’s skipping the meal altogether or only drinking a sugary smoothie or coffee.
+Functional nutrition and women's hormone expert Alisa Vitti, author of WomanCode and In the FLO, says it’s important not to start your day off on the wrong foot with an imbalanced breakfast, whether that’s skipping the meal altogether or only drinking a sugary smoothie or coffee.
 “This can really affect the glucose level and the level of insulin in your body, which is going to put you on a blood sugar and insulin roller coaster throughout the day,” says Vitti.
 In turn, this imbalance will throw off your endocrine system, and your body will start secreting more ghrelin (also known as “the hunger hormone”) to make you crave more sugar and simple carbs.

 According to Vitti, many with PCOS tend to cut calories too low in an effort to lose weight, but this can backfire.
 Your body needs proper fuel to balance blood sugar levels and regulate hormones throughout the day.
 Instead, eat foods rich in protein, fiber and healthy fats to keep you satiated and regulate your blood sugar.
 Focus on leafy greens and high-fiber vegetables, low-sugar fruits (berries, apples, melons, etc.), healthy fats (nuts, seeds and avocados for example) and lean protein like skinless poultry and wild fish.